rabbitmq/rabbitmq-website/site/stomp.md

 #### AMQP Semantics
 For both `SEND` and `SUBSCRIBE` frames no queue is created.
-For `SUBSCRIBE` frames, it is an error if the queue does not exist
+For `SUBSCRIBE` frames, it is an error if the queue does not exist.

 For `SEND` frames, the message is sent directly to the existing queue named `<name>` via the default exchange.